MahmoudSayed216/NN-Assembly-Studio/README.md

 NN Assembly Studio is an idea I wanted to implement a long time ago.

-It’s an app that lets you build neural network architectures by dragging, dropping and connecting built-in or custom components components.
+It’s an app that lets you build neural network architectures by dragging, dropping and connecting built-in or custom components.
 You can create, save, and modify custom components to use in future projects.
 The designed network can be converted into its corresponding PyTorch code.